element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `key_refresh_interval`

-*(string)* How long key response published by this server is valid for.
+*(duration)* How long key response published by this server is valid for.
 Used to set the `valid_until_ts` in `/key/v2` APIs.
 Determines how quickly servers will query to check which keys are still valid.
 Defaults to `"1d"`.

 Example configuration:
 ```yaml